Fine-Tuning Flow Matching via Maximum Likelihood Estimation of Reconstructions: Related work

-\paragraph{Optimal-transport conditional FM} The original FM method constructs paths based on individual sample pairs, which may lead to twisted, entangled, and complex trajectories across the overall distribution.
-Several studies have been dedicated to addressing this issue. \citet{liu_rectified_2022} propose Rectified Flow, which leverages the observation that flow models follow a global predefined path yet make local adjustments to noise-sample pairings.
-This enables trajectory distillation but suffers from accumulated error through iteration. \citet{tong2024improving} and \citet{pooladian2023multisample} consider the joint probability between noise and samples within a batch.
-By constructing optimal transport within minibatches, it approximates the optimal path between global distributions.
-This paper applies the principles of \citet{tong2023simulation,tong2024improving} to determine the pairing between noise and samples.
+\paragraph{Optimal-Transport Conditional FM.} The original FM method constructs paths based on individual sample pairs, which may lead to twisted, entangled, and complex trajectories across the overall distribution.
+Several studies \cite{liu_rectified_2022,tong2024improving,pooladian2023multisample} have been dedicated to addressing this issue.
+The latter two consider the joint probability between noise and samples within a batch and approximate the optimal path between global distributions.
+Given the complexity of MLE training, this step is important for enhancing the performance of our method and accelerating its convergence.